ubcbraincircuits/whitepaper/source/covid19/index.rst

 Running jobs on the Alder computer cluster
 ============
-DMCBH Alder is a cluster computer with 9 nodes....
+DMCBH Alder is a cluster computer with 9 nodes.
+Alder increases the amount of work that can be done at a time by providing users with more powerful resources that can be selected based on the needs of a project.
+The Alder cluster has 1902 GB of RAM, 288 cores, and 512 TB of storage.
+Alder storage is not backed up- it is intended as “scratch” space to support calculations by providing space for raw data, processed intermediates and results.

 Remote data analysis with Jupyterhub
 ============
-DMCBH Alder also has a Jupyterhub...
+DMCBH Alder also has a JupyterHub.
+JupyterHub is a notebook server that allows multiple users to access a pool of resources more powerful than a single workstation for interactive analysis.